-- d.
-Continuing Reviews - Lecturer IVs who have successfully completed two major reviews will undergo a continuing review in accordance with Article XIX.E., prior to the conclusion of their appointment and occurring every seven (7) years thereafter.
-Such reviews shall be completed and decisions announced prior to April 1 for renewal the following September. - ii.
+d.
+Continuing Reviews

+- i.
+Lecturer IVs who have successfully completed two major reviews will undergo a continuing review in accordance with Article XIX.E., prior to the conclusion of their appointment and occurring every seven (7) years thereafter.
+Such reviews shall be completed and decisions announced no later than March 31 for renewal in the following Fall semester. - ii.
 There are two (2) possible outcomes from the continuing review: - a.
 Successful completion of the first continuing review shall result in an ongoing appointment subject to continuing reviews every seven (7) years. - b.
-If the Employee's continuing review is unsuccessful, the Employee will be given a one-year terminal appointment, or at the academic unit's discretion a two-year terminal appointment, during which time the Employee will undergo remediation in accordance with Article XIX.E. and XIX.F.
-Successful completion of the remediation review shall result in an ongoing appointment subject to continuing reviews every seven (7) years. - c.
-If the remediation review is unsuccessful, the Employee will not be reappointed beyond the remediation period.
+If the Employee's continuing review is unsuccessful, the Employee will be given a one-year terminal appointment, or at the academic unit's discretion a two-year terminal